kazi9gq/BMI500/README.md

 # BMI500
-This resp is for my class projects.
+This repo is for my class projects